-The LEL program provides short- and long-term planning, along with management practices from the Police Traffic Services program in Tennessee.
+The LEL program provides short and long-term planning, along with management practices from the Police Traffic Services program in Tennessee.
 The program utilizes four LELs, inclusive of a Senior LEL, located regionally throughout the state along with a Statewide Training Coordinator, a Statewide DRE/ARIDE Training Coordinator, and an LEL Administrator.
 The THSO offers a wide range of traffic safety training to law enforcement officers and other traffic safety advocates and stakeholders.
-The program coordinates all major campaigns funded by federal, state, and local resources, including, but not limited to, the Holiday Impaired Driving Campaign, the Memorial Day Click It or Ticket Campaign, and the Labor Day Booze It or Lose It Campaign.
+The program provides coordination for all major campaigns funded by federal, state, and local resources including, but not limited to, the Holiday Impaired Driving Campaign, the Memorial Day Click It or Ticket Campaign, and the Labor Day Booze It or Lose It Campaign.
 The Statewide Training Coordinator, Statewide DRE and ARIDE Training Coordinator, and each regional LEL have training responsibilities related to highway safety enforcement and prevention:

-- SFST
+- SFST.

-- ARIDE
+- ARIDE,

-- DRE
+- DRE,

-- Law Enforcement Challenge Program
+- Law Enforcement Challenge Program,

-- Other law enforcement trainings
+- Other law enforcement trainings,

-- Child passenger safety
+- Child passenger safety,

-- "Below 100" instructors
+- "Below 100" instructors,

-- Southern Shield
+- · Southern Shield, and

-- Slow Down TN

-- Operation Hands Free
+- Operation Hands Free.

-- Hands Across the Border

-The LELs conduct network meetings within their respective regions to convey trends, progress, and other highway safety-related information to law enforcement along with other highway safety advocates across the state.
-The program also assists grantee agencies in meeting their goals within highway safety and maintains a communication link between the agencies and program managers within the THSO.
+The LELs conduct network meetings within their respective regions to convey trends, progress, and other highway safety-related information to law enforcement and other highway safety advocates across the state.
+The program also assists grantee agencies in meeting their goals within highway safety and maintains a communication link between the agencies and program managers within the THSO

-The intended subrecipient of the LEL Program planned activity is The University of Tennessee, Knoxville.
+The intended subrecipient of this planned activity is The University of Tennessee, Knoxville.
+The funding for this planned activity, along with the requested major purchases and dispositions, can be found in the Police Traffic Services section.

-Budget Source(s): LEL Program

-The funding for this activity can be found in the police traffic services section under the planned activity LEL Program.

-Planned Activity: Occupant Protection Enforcement

-Planned activity number: M2HVE-22-00
+Planned activity number: M2HVE-21-00